iliran11/Liranify/_posts/PerformanceAssesment.md

 Let's take a real-world example to better understand how we can use the data from PageSpeed Insights.
 For our case study, we'll look at Steimatzky, a famous Israeli bookstore chain.
 They have a prominent online presence, with a well-designed website where customers can browse and purchase books.
 We'll be using PageSpeed Insights to analyze the performance of this website.

+> For our case study, we'll look at Steimatzky, a famous Israeli bookstore chain.
+They have a prominent online presence, with a well-designed website where customers can browse and purchase books

 By inputting Steimatzky's URL into PageSpeed Insights, we can get a detailed report on the website's performance, providing both lab and field data.
 Keep in mind that the results from these two sources can greatly vary due to the differences in testing conditions.
 Understanding why these discrepancies occur will be our key focus in this section.

 So, let's dive into the analysis and see what insights we can gather!

 ### Field Data: Insights from Real-World User Interactions